lehner-lab/DiMSum/docs/INSTALLATION.md

 conda config --add channels conda-forge
 ```

 Next, optionally, create a dedicated environment for DiMSum and it's dependencies.
-This is recommended if you already have _R_ and/or _Python_ installations that you need to maintain separately.
+This is recommended if you already have _R_ and/or _Python_ installations that you would like to maintain in a separate environment.
 ```
 conda create --name dimsum
 conda activate dimsum